Alexandra, New Zealand: Radio stations

 Following Mediaworks corporate 2013 decision to move all Central Otago and Lakes District live broadcast activity to Queenstown, Alexandra was left without a local radio station until the creation of independently owned Classic Gold Central in September 2013 on Blossom Festival Weekend.

 Tramsmitting from a co-site with Radio Rhema in the Waikerikeri Valley on 91.9FM, the station, owned by longtime broadcasters Chris Diack and Bill Willis, has re-established the service of providing local information for the district.
 Classic Gold Central was re-branded as Local Radio Central sometime before 2018.
-On April 1, 2018, the station was purchased by new owners, who again re-branded the station as Radio Central.
-From the 1st of April 2018 Radio Central had transmitters located at Waikerikeri Valley (91.9), Cromwell (91.9), Roxburgh (94.3) and Wedderburn (104.3).
+On 1 April 2018 the station was purchased by new owners, who again re-branded the station as Radio Central.
+From 1 April 2018 Radio Central had transmitters located at Waikerikeri Valley (91.9), Cromwell (91.9), Roxburgh (94.3) and Wedderburn (104.3).

 Independently owned radio station Blue Skies FM was established in 2001 to serve the local community, broadcasting to the Alexandra basin, Cromwell, the Maniototo, Teviot Valley and beyond.
-Blue Skies FM ceased broadcasting at the end of September '08 following a move by Mediaworks, who successfully negotiated a deal to take on the frequency to rebroadcast its Easy Listening Brand, The Breeze.
+Blue Skies FM ceased broadcasting at the end of September 2008 following a move by Mediaworks, who successfully negotiated a deal to take on the frequency to rebroadcast its Easy Listening Brand, The Breeze.

 Alexandra once had its own local More FM station with the studios based in Alexandra.
 Previously, the station was known as Radio Central.
 Central Otago's More FM broadcasts into Roxburgh, Clyde and Cromwell.
 Wānaka also has More FM, relayed from the Queenstown More FM station formerly known as Resort Radio.

 Central Otago's More FM is now networked from Studios in Queenstown.

 Alexandra features a number of local FM stations that operate on the New Zealand Government's "low power FM" scheme, including Classic Gold on 107.3FM and XS80s on 106.7FM.
 These stations operate on short range covering the main township only.